Owen000/How-The-Market-Works-Cheater/README.md

 Fork of a old project I found, I theorized that this could be possible but it looks like somone already made a script for it.

+Just figured out that this project needs completely reworked due to infrastructure changes on HTMW.
+Will take more time than expected.

 # Instructions

 # Completed